stacyburris/stacyburris/README.md

 - 🌱 I’m currently learning Typescript

-- ❓ Ask me about anything you might be curious about.
-Always here for a great discussion to learn something new!
+- ❓ Ask me about anything you might be curious to know.
+I'm always here for a great discussion to learn something new!

+- 😄 Pronouns: She/Her

-- ⚡ Fun fact: I might be obsessed with the color 🟡...also I can never decide between ☕️ or 🫖 ...usually ☕️ is the winner though ✨ Anyone with me? 😅
+- ⚡ Fun fact: I might be obsessed with the color 🟡 ...also I can never decide between ☕️ or 🫖 ...usually ☕️ is the winner though ✨ Anyone with me? 😅

 <br/>